 The therapy offers numerous benefits, including improved oxygenation, reduced need for mechanical ventilation, and enhanced overall patient outcomes.
 It is particularly beneficial for newborns with hypoxic respiratory failure, significantly reducing the risk of developing chronic lung disease.

-NO therapy is administered in a controlled environment, typically in hospitals or specialized care units, using equipment designed to deliver precise amounts of Nitric Oxide.
-The therapy's duration and dosage depend on the patient's condition and response to treatment.
+NO therapy is administered in a controlled environment, typically in hospitals or specialized care units, using equipment designed to deliver precise amounts of NO. The therapy's duration and dosage depend on the patient's condition and response to treatment.

 The Future of Nitric Oxide Therapy